 If you're set on becoming a data analyst, you'll need to learn SQL.
 Our Learn SQL course will teach you the basics of SQL programming and show you how to use it to manage relational databases.

-Finally, if you want to learn all the knowledge and skills you'll need at once, try our Data Analyst Career Path.
+Finally, if you want to learn all the knowledge and skills you'll need at once, try our Data Scientist: Analytics Specialist career path.
 Not only will you learn all of the skills listed above (and more), but you'll also use them to build complete projects that you can use to build a portfolio that showcases your ability in your future job search.

 For more information about careers in data science, check out our data science career guide.